collective/hostout.supervisor/README.rst

 >>> print system('bin/helloworld')
 all your hosts are belong to us

-Google buildout + your fav app framework to findout how to build it.
+Google "buildout" and your favourite app framework to find out how to build it.

-Next we add a hostout to our buildout and we extend hostout by adding the supervisor plugin using the "extends" option.
+Next we add ``hostout`` to our buildout, and extend hostout by adding the ``hostout.supervisor`` plugin using the ``extends`` option.

 >>> write('buildout.cfg',